 - Emotional distress and psychological trauma to the victim

 In California, dog owners are held strictly liable for any injuries caused by their pets.
 If you or someone you love has been attacked by an aggressive dog, reach out to the Law Offices of Howard Craig Kornberg.
 We have helped victims just like you get the compensation they deserve from the at-fault party, so they can move on with their lives.
-Our Long Beach dog bite attorney can help you get started on your claim, so call 310-997-0904 to set up your free, confidential case evaluation now.
+Our Los Angeles personal injury attorney can help you get started on your claim, so call 310-997-0904 to set up your free, confidential case evaluation now.